saisusmithainavolu/IOT_CourseClasswork/LWM2M_Setup/LWM2M_Setup_Tutorial.md

     ```
     - navagate with tabs to <ok> and press enter
     - install should begin using apt scripts
-    - it should take less then 10 minutes to install the openJDK jre and jdk depending on network traffic
     - check that is installed by using the command on the pi
     ```
     java --version
     ```
 2. Install node.js
+     - On command line in dietpi start dietpi-software
+    ```
+    sudo dietpi-software
+    ```
+    - search for node.js
+    - press spacebar to select
+    - tab to ok and press enter
+    - navigate to install on dietpi-software menu page
+    - navagate with tabs to <ok> and press enter
+   - install should begin using apt scripts
-3. Install maven on the rapberry pi
+3. Install maven
-   1. In the dietpi directory create a download directory
+   1. In the dietpi command prompt, create a download directory
    ```
    mkdir download
    ```